 DMCA is a segment of the US copyright law; however, the takedown process of DMCA as described within the law is used widely across the globe.
 Many countries have accepted the standard DMCA Takedown Notice form and procedure.

-Although DMCA Takedown is also a segment of US copyright law, The Takedown Notice of DMCA has time and again been used and accepted across the globe, not just exclusively in the United States.
+Although Digital Millenium Copyright Act(DMCA) Takedown is also a segment of US copyright law, The Takedown Notice of DMCA has time and again been used and accepted across the globe, not just exclusively in the United States.
 Many countries have their own laws for copyright that specifically deal with the removal of content from Internet service providers (ISPs) and website owners within their borders.

 DMCA and WIPO